Paint Worth the Price? Valspar, Duron, Behr, and Ralph Lauren Review

 Paint Disposal

 Many people don’t realize all the different ways to get rid of old paint.
 Old paint can be donated, recycled, or taken to a paint disposal center.
-For more complete information about disposal your old paint, check out the link.
+For more complete information about disposal your old paint, check out the link above.

 What do you think?
 Do you agree with the pros and cons?
 What’s your experience been?
 What brand would you recommend?